Astroworld Pricked With Needle

 There have been reports of someone having a needle at Astroworld.
 It’s not clear what happened exactly, but it’s possible that someone may have been injured by a needle that was found at the amusement park.

-See also How To Replace Kitchen Drawers
+See also How To Remove A Kitchen Countertop

 This is a concerning development, and it’s unclear what steps are being taken to address the situation.
 It’s possible that this was an isolated incident, but it’s also possible that there may be more needles at Astroworld.